Steven MacLean (footballer)

 Steven George MacLean (born 23 August 1982) is a Scottish professional football coach and former player who was most recently the interim head coach of Scottish Championship club Queen's Park.

 MacLean played as a forward for Rangers, Scunthorpe United, Sheffield Wednesday, Cardiff City, Plymouth Argyle, Aberdeen, Oxford United, Yeovil Town, Cheltenham Town, St Johnstone, Heart of Midlothian and Raith Rovers.
 He also represented the Scotland national under-21 football team.

 MacLean retired from playing in 2020 and became a coach with St Johnstone.
 He was their manager for six months during 2023.

 Club career

-Early life and career
+Rangers

+Born in Edinburgh, Scotland, MacLean started out his football career at Lothian Thistle Hutchison Vale, where he spent six years at the academy.
+When MacLean was a teenager, he was given a choice to join either Manchester City and Rangers, but chose the latter.
+MacLean progressed through the academy.

+In the 2002–03 season, MacLean was called up to the Rangers first team and made his professional football debut, coming on as a 66th-minute substitute, in a 2–1 win against Partick Thistle on 22 December 2002.
+He made three more appearances for the club, all of them were coming on from the substitute bench.
+MacLean appeared as an unused substitute in the Scottish Cup final, as Rangers won 1–0 against Dundee to win the tournament.
+Despite receiving a medal, he felt like a fraud for not playing in the final.
+On 24 December 2003, MacLean signed a one-year contract extension with Rangers.

-Steven George MacLean was born on 23 August 1982 in Edinburgh.
-He began his senior football career at Rangers, followed by a loan spell at Third Division outfit Scunthorpe United, scoring 25 goals.
-Despite this, Rangers manager Alex McLeish deemed that he was not "a first team prospect" and placed him on the transfer list.
+Upon returning to his parent club, however, Rangers manager Alex McLeish deemed that he was not "a first team prospect" and placed him on the transfer list.
+MacLean previously stated that he would leave Rangers if there’s no first team place for him next season.